 The annual series is designed for healthcare providers, including physicians, physician assistants, nurse practitioners, physical and occupational therapists, nurses, psychologists, social workers, pharmacists, and other interested professionals giving community-based providers working in the field of aging access to valuable information without traveling.

 The Series usually begins the first week of January.
 Each series is 10 weeks long.
 Trainings are held each Tuesday from 3-4:30 Alaska Time.
-Available trainings will be availalbe through the UAA COH-CE.
+Current trainings will be viewable through the Alaska AHEC Continuing Education Site.

 For questions regarding continuing education in the College of Health: